ForgedApps/backstage-catalog-webhook-plugin/README.md

        secret: 'your-secret-key'  # Optional, but recommended for security
        entityRequestSize: 500  # Optional, defaults to 500 if not specified
        entitySendSize: 50  # Optional, defaults to 50 if not specified
-       allowedKinds:  # Optional, strictly enforces which kinds can be processed
+       allow: # Optional, strictly enforces which kinds can be processed
-         - Component
-         - API
+         - kind: ['api']
        entityFilter: # Optional, additional filters to apply
          - kind: ['Component', 'API']  # Filter by kind (OR)
          - metadata.namespace: ['my-namespace']  # Filter by namespace